All Episodes

 And so we can sit here and say the negatives, but there's positives that come with this platform too.

-And if there's a mass of people trying to make a change or make something, you know, an awareness to the people that run it, this is this is the only platform where you can do that.
+And if there's a mass of people trying to make a change or make something, you know, an awareness to the people that run it, this is the only platform where you can do that.

-Yes, thank you very much, Owen, and thank you, Dominic, both of you for hosting this space and allowing us to discuss this subject to out to some length.
+And thank you, Dominic, both of you for hosting this space and allowing us to discuss this subject to some length.

-You know, I think it's worthwhile considering one last idea is that it's not just the ghosts within the machine, but it's also the ghost within the infrastructure and the system that we all currently live under and vote for every four years or every election, whatever's coming up.
+You know, I think it's worthwhile considering one last idea is that it's not just the ghosts within the machine, but it's also the ghosts within the infrastructure and the system that we all currently live under and vote for every four years or every election, whatever's coming up.

 But the part that's the ghost within that structure is that they have an agency, as you may know, that stops certain content creators from being able to grow or reach an audience.

-So it's not simply just the whims of the people working under X at this time, or even some of the algorithms that they've have left over, but it's also maybe the AIs that they they're utilizing to make their job a little easier, and maybe they're playing, you know, they're being a little more than safe in who they're allowing to really not only reach an audience but generate revenue, which you know they would honestly be responsible for.
+So it's not simply just the whims of the people working under X at this time or even some of the algorithms that they've have left over, but it's also maybe the AIs that they're utilizing to make their job a little easier.

 And so I think they like to hire within their own ranks.